-The team tested the EC-Eye (bionic eye) and showed that it can already capture images relatively clearly.
-It was set up in front of a computer screen displaying large individual letters, and it was able to display them clearly enough to be read.
+The EC-Eye (bionic eye) was tested, and the results revealed that it could capture images reasonably clearly.
+It was positioned in front of a computer screen that showed big individual letters, and it could make them visible in a way that allowed for reading.

 Through the use of a denser array of sensors and the individual nanowire attachment of each sensor, the technology has the potential to surpass the actual thing.
 Using different materials in various EC-Eye components could give users improved infrared sensitivity or what is night vision.

 Related Content: Gene Therapy For Patients With Childhood Blindness